Temple Scroll: Purity in the Temple Scroll

 The Temple Scroll demands an extraordinary level of purity in all who draw near the Temple because of the holiness radiating from it.
-In drawing close to the Temple, to protect the holiness, greater degrees of cleanliness is mandated in the form of purity laws.
-The purity laws are more stringent than those of Pentateuch, which was mainly concerned with keeping the wilderness camp of the sojourning Israelites pure.
+In drawing close to the Temple, to protect the holiness, greater degrees of cleanliness are mandated in the form of purity laws.
+The purity laws are more stringent than those of the Pentateuch, which was mainly concerned with keeping the wilderness camp of the sojourning Israelites pure.
 The Temple Scroll does not appear to make provision for permanent habitation of the Temple city, but envisions temporary residents that come from other cities for festivals and religious rites.

 Columns 48 to 51 list sources of impurity and the steps needed to become clean again.

 Anyone who lies with his wife and has an ejaculation, for three days shall not enter anywhere in the city of the temple in which I shall install my name.

 Such statements go beyond the requirements of Torah, Mishnah or Talmud, and imply that sexual intercourse is not to be permitted at all inside the city where the new Temple will stand.
 A similar regulation is found in the Damascus Document (also found at Qumran) Dead Sea Scrolls Document Ref.
 No. CD-A]: